mmann1123/xr_fresh/writeup/paper.md

 ## Example: Precipitation In Africa

-We apply `xr_fresh` methods to a dataset of monthly precipitation estimates in East Africa, in Figure 2 [@funk2015climate].
+We apply `xr_fresh` methods to a dataset of monthly precipitation estimates in Africa (Figure 2) [@funk2015climate].
 The goal is to extract features from the time series data, enabling subsequent analysis and modeling.
 The `extract_features_series` function takes a list of files, a dictionary of desired features.

 ![Precipitation input data](figures/precip.png)